common-workflow-language/user_guide/src/topics/troubleshooting.md

 INFO Final process status is success
 ```

-In this example, the workflow step `step_a` was executed only once as its output was cached,
+In this example the workflow step `step_a` was not re-evaluated as it had been cached, and
+there was no change in its execution or output.
+Furthermore, `cwltool` was able to recognize
+when it had to re-evaluate `step_b` after we fixed its executable name.
+This technique is
-even though we executed `cwltool` twice.
-This can be useful for troubleshooting your CWL document,
+useful for troubleshooting your CWL documents and also as a way to prevent `cwltool` to
-while also avoiding recomputing steps.
+re-evaluate steps unnecessarily.